sfigg/commercialization-public/customize/desktop/oem-registration-pages.md

 The OEM Registration pages are the last screens in the OOBE flow, after the user goes through all other steps in OOBE.

-The customer information submitted through the registration pages will be encrypted and stored in the `Oobe/Info` folder.
+The customer information submitted through the registration pages will be encrypted using a public key that you place into the Windows image, and stored in the `Oobe/Info` folder.
 Collect the encrypted data using a Microsoft Store app designated as your OEM App, or write a service that does this, and upload the data to your server.
-Generate public/private keys to facilitate decryption of the data once it's on your server.
+Decrypt the data using the corresponding private key once it's on your server.

 ## In this section